Erikston/ecommerce-inventory-app/README.md

 - Built as a portfolio project to demonstrate end‑to‑end data handling: SQL schema + Python + Streamlit UI.

 ---
+## Uses of This Project

+This project simulates how a small e‑commerce business could manage inventory using data instead of spreadsheets.

+- Manage products, daily sales, and inventory snapshots in a structured MySQL database.
+- Use the Streamlit app to enter data and view current stock, sales trends, and key inventory metrics.
+- Apply inventory analytics such as ABC classification, days of supply, and reorder point logic.
+- Help a non‑technical operations or supply‑chain manager decide **what to reorder and when**.
+- Showcase end‑to‑end skills for data analyst / data engineer roles: SQL, Python, dashboarding, and business‑oriented design.

+---
 ## Tech Stack

 - **Frontend / App**: Streamlit